 If you think attending Malay classes physically could be a little bit intimidating, fret not.
 You can always look for a private teacher online on Superprof.

-Superprof is an online tutoring site that offers a wide range of tutors who can teach you the Malay language privately.
+Superprof is an online tutoring site that offers a wide range of tutors who can teach you the Malay language locally in Ipoh for instance.
 You can choose to either go for a face-to-face learning session or an online session.
 You can find your tutor from Petaling Jaya even if you are staying in Kedah.